pyscaffold/pyscaffoldext-django/README.rst

 makes it possible to manage the application using ``python -m myapp`` when it is installed as a package (instead of ``python manage.py``).
 All the arguments remain the same.
-Please check the :ref:`Caveats <caveats>` section bellow for more information.
+Please check the :ref:`section bellow <caveats>` for more information.

 Running the script with ``python -m`` requires your package to be installed (a simple ``pip install -e .`` will suffice), however we also generate a new